-I do not consider myself a futurist but as a well-seasoned and longtime entrepreneur, I do consider myself fairly capable of seeing what is ahead for business and industry.
+I do not consider myself a futurist but as a well-seasoned and longtime entrepreneur, I do consider myself fairly capable of seeing what is ahead for business and industry, especially with post coronavirus technology.

 The Coronavirus has told us that more than ever expect the unexpected.
 This especially rings true as it relates to technology.
 Simply stated some business will survive the coronavirus pandemic and some will not.
 For those that did not, there will be a significant percentage that will trace back to not having the right technology, processes, and procedures in place.
 In many of those cases we need to be blunt and just say that prior to the pandemic either technology wasn’t considered vital and was given short shrift or there were other budget priorities such as sales, marketing and, advertising.